MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/moodle-azure-netapp-files-content.md

 By providing a high-bandwidth, low-latency solution for workloads, Azure NetApp Files meets Moodle's performance requirements.
 This solution is also flexible.
 Deployments can grow or shrink on demand to make your configuration cost effective.

-Apache®, Apache NiFi®, and NiFi® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
-No endorsement by The Apache Software Foundation is implied by the use of these marks.
+Apache® is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.
+No endorsement by The Apache Software Foundation is implied by the use of this mark.

 ## Potential use cases

-This solution applies to Moodle customers.
+This solution applies to Moodle deployments.
 Organizations that use Moodle span many industries, including education, business, IT, and finance.

 ## Architecture

 In a single region, this solution provides highly available access to the Moodle app and other components.
-For detailed information on availability, see [SLA for Azure NetApp Files][SLA for Azure NetApp Files].
+For detailed information on availability, see [Availability][Availability section of this article], later in this article.

-For disaster recovery, consider using a second region.
-If you'd like protection against an unlikely Azure region failure, you can replicate the data volumes to the second region.
+You can also use two regions to implement this solution.
+With two regions, the solution provides disaster recovery.
+To protect against an unlikely Azure region failure, you replicate the data volumes to the second region.
 Only the Azure NetApp Files volumes need to be present in that region.

 ### Single-region highly available setup